 To find out more about the various TOD projects, please visit the Champs d’Intervention / Aménagement section at www.cmm.qc.ca.
 (French only)

 Do you want to be a tenant but still live in new and modern housing?
-Several options are available to you, including a complex consisting of 183 contemporary rental units that will open in the summer of 2020, with various services including an indoor pool, a community kitchen and a gym.
+Several options are available to you, for example, a high-quality rental apartment project in a quiet area and close to the Fouquet marsh and a complex consisting of 183 contemporary rental units with various services including an indoor pool, a community kitchen and a gym.